Protect your iOS device

 Learn why we recommend this

-Many of our devices keep track of where we are, using GPS, cell phone towers, or wifi we use.
-If your device is keeping a record of your physical location, it makes it possible that someone could find you, or could use that record to demonstrate you have gone to particular places or associated with specific people.
+Many of our devices keep track of where we are using GPS, cell phone towers and the wifi networks we connect to.
+If your device is keeping a record of your physical location, it makes it possible for someone to find you or use that record to prove that you have been in certain places or associated with specific people who were somewhere at the same time as you.

 Secure the accounts connected with your device